 Safety First: Garage Doors

-by Bill Nixon on Dec 8, 2012
+by Guest on Dec 8, 2012

 If you have electric garage doors, the chances are that you will use them more often than if you had to manually open and close them yourself.
 That is of course what you bought them for in the first place, but constant and regular use will test even the most durable of doors over a period of time.
-To keep your garage doors running smoothly and to ensure that they do not let you down, you need to undertake some periodic maintenance and basic checks to ensure that you get as trouble free life as possible from your product.
+To keep your garage doors running smoothly and to ensure that they do not let you down, you need to undertake some periodic maintenance and basic checks to ensure that you get as trouble-free life as possible from your product.
 You also want to make sure that they are working properly and are safe to use.

 Checking the safety of your doors

 If you have a family home then safety becomes even more of an issue when children are around.
-You should regularly check and confirm that the bottom leading edge safety detector is working correctly.
-This is designed to stop the door at any point when it is in use from travelling any further if it comes into contact with any object or obstruction.
-Young children should never have access to the remote control anyway but in the event of a potential accident occurring, you want the peace of mind that the sensor is working to stop the door from closing on a person or an object where serious damage could occur due to the weight of the doors coming down on them.
+You should regularly check and confirm that the bottom leading-edge safety detector is working correctly.
+This is designed to stop the door at any point when it is in use from traveling any further if it comes into contact with any object or obstruction.
+Young children should never have access to the remote control anyway but in the event of a potential accident occurs, you want the peace of mind that the sensor is working to stop the door from closing on a person or an object where serious damage could occur due to the weight of the doors coming down on them.